ranjit485/CanIGo/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Import the database schema provided in `database.sql`.
+2. Import the database schema provided in `canigo-database.sql`.
-3. Configure database connection settings in `config.php`.
-5. Run the application on a PHP server.
+3. Run the application on a PHP server.

 ## Contributors